Learning and Type Compatibility in Signaling Games: Steady State Implications for Aggregate Play

-In \citet{fudenberg_steady_1993}, this argument relies on the finite lifetime of the agents only to ensure that ``almost all'' histories are long enough, by picking a large enough lifetime.
-We can achieve the analogous effect in our geometric-lifetime model by picking $\gamma$ close to 1.
-Our proof uses the fact that if $\delta$ is fixed and $\gamma\to1,$ then the number of experiments that a sender needs to exhaust her option value is negligible relative to her expected lifespan, so that most senders are playing approximate best responses to their current beliefs.
-The same conclusion does not hold if we fix $\gamma$ and let $\delta\to1,$ even though the optimal sender policy only depends on the product $\delta\gamma$.
-This is because for a fixed sender policy the induced distribution on sender play depends on $\gamma$ but not on $\delta.$ Thus our results strictly speaking only apply to the case where $\gamma$ goes to one much more quickly than $\delta$ does.

-\subsection{Patient stability implies the compatibility criterion}
+\subsection{Patient Stability Implies the Compatibility Criterion}

-We will now prove our main result: patiently stability selects a strict subset of the Nash equilibria, namely those that satisfy the\emph{ compatibility criterion. } \begin{defn} For a fixed strategy profile $\pi^{*}$, let $u_{1}(\theta;\pi^{*})$ denote the payoff to type $\theta$ under $\pi^{*},$ and let
+Proposition \ref{prop:nash} allows the receiver to sustain his off-path actions using any belief $p\in\Delta(\Theta)$.
+We now turn to our main result, which focuses on refining off-path beliefs.
+We prove that patient stability selects a strict subset of the Nash equilibria, namely those that satisfy the\emph{ compatibility criterion. } \begin{defn} For a fixed strategy profile $\pi^{*}$, let $u_{1}(\theta;\pi^{*})$ denote the payoff to type $\theta$ under $\pi^{*},$ and let

-be the set of types for which \emph{some} response to signal $s$ is better than their payoff under $\pi^{*}.$ \end{defn} Note that the reverse strict inequality would mean that $s$ is ``equilibrium dominated'' for $\theta$ in the sense of \citet{cho_signaling_1987}. \begin{defn} The \emph{admissible beliefs at signal $s$} \emph{under profile} $\pi^{*}$ are
+be the set of types for which \emph{some} response to signal $s$ is strictly better than their payoff under $\pi^{*}.$ Signal $s$ is \emph{weakly equilibrium dominated} for types in the complement of $J(s,\pi^{*})$.